containers/podman/docs/source/markdown/podman-create.1.md

 Sets the username or UID used and optionally the groupname or GID for the specified command.

-The followings examples are all valid:
+The following examples are all valid:
 --user [user | user:group | uid | uid:gid | user:gid | uid:group ]

 Without this argument the command will be run as root in the container.